-YMI funded activities have raised the awareness of instrumental instruction in Moray and the benefits learning an instrument has to a young persons social and mental wellbeing, as well as the benefits music education has in a wider educational perspective, including raising attainment and contributing to closing the poverty related attainment gap.
-Year on year the number of children wishing to learn a musical instrument increases.
+YMI funded activities have raised the awareness of music instruction in Moray and the benefits learning an instrument has to a young persons social and mental wellbeing, as well as the benefits music education has in a wider educational perspective, including rasing attainment and contributing to closing the poverty related attainment gap.
+This year the number of children who registered their interest in learning a musical instrument increased significantly.
 Music activities are more prominent in primary schools taking on a central role in school life and the celebration of educational success at all school levels.
 Music making in Moray makes a significant contribution to raising attainment by developing literacy and numeracy skills through music, and meeting local and national priorities.